Water level sensor – Farmo, Water Rat

 Installation and power

-The water rat is installed by attaching a magnet to its side to activate it and placing it in a trough or tank.
+The water rat is installed by attaching a magnet to its side to activate it, then placing it in a trough or tank.

-We recommend tethering it to the side of a tank to allow an alert to be sent when the tank is 50% full, rather than when the tank is completely empty.
+We recommend purchasing a tether for tank monitoring to be alerted when it is 50% full, rather than when the tank is empty.

 Powered by a lithium-ion non-rechargeable battery (8000 mAh Li/SOCl2) for long-term use.